total-typescript/total-typescript-book/book-content/chapters/14-configuring-typescript.md

 # 15. Configuring TypeScript

-We've dipped into TypeScript's `tsconfig.json` configuration file a few times in this book, but we haven't really gone deep into the configuration options and what they do.
-This chapter will focus on the `tsconfig.json` file and the various options you can use to configure TypeScript for your projects.
+We've dipped into TypeScript's `tsconfig.json` configuration file a few times in this book.
+Let's go deep, and give you a full understanding of what you can do with it.

 ## Recommended Configuration